 Security Considerations for Using Azure Nodes in a Windows HPC Cluster

-This topic describes security considerations for deploying and running jobs on Azure nodes that have been added to a Windows HPC cluster (an Azure “burst” scenario).
+This topic describes security considerations for deploying and running jobs on Azure worker role instances that have been added to a Windows HPC cluster (an Azure “burst” scenario).

-For background information about Azure platform security, see Security Resources for Azure.
+For background information about Azure platform security, see Azure security overview.

 The domain-joined user accounts that are used to submit jobs and tasks to an on-premises HPC cluster are not used to run jobs and tasks on Azure nodes.
 Each job that is run on an Azure node creates a local user account and password.
 This helps ensure separation of job processes in Azure.